University of Southampton Students' Union: Threat to remembrance mural

-In October 2018 the president of the Students' Union, Emily Dawes, sparked national outrage when she called for a mural dedicated to the memory of war heroes should be painted over.
-The mural, which is displayed in the university's senate room, was painted by William Rothenstein and was intended to show students and professors who had been called up and who couldn't collect their degrees and showed a degree being bestowed on an unknown soldier.
+In October 2018, the president of the Students' Union, Emily Dawes, sparked national outrage when she called for a mural dedicated to the memory of war heroes to be painted over.
+The mural, which is displayed in the university's senate room, was painted by William Rothenstein in 1916 and depicts a degree being bestowed on an unknown soldier.
+This references the students who had been called up and could not complete their studies or collect their degrees.
 It was put on display by the University of Southampton in 2014 to serve as a memorial to all members of British universities who died in World War I.

 Following a union meeting in the university senate room, Dawes tweeted on 24 October 'Mark my words - we're taking down the mural of white men in the uni Senate room, even if I have to paint over it myself'.
 The tweet gained over 1,600 comments before being deleted and a petition calling for her resignation received 21,000 signatures.
 The university's statement made it clear the comments were not representative of the wider student population and that the students' union were following up the incident.
 The following day the union apologised for the statement of their president and that it did not follow their values and Dawes, after initially defending her opinions, apologised saying 'My intention was to promote strong, female leadership and not the eradication and disrespect of history.
 I do not believe that to make progress in the future, we should look to erase the past'.
 In addition to gathering widespread attention, the story also hit headlines as far afield as Australia and Canada.

 The following month, after a term of absence, Dawes resigned from her role as president of the union and was not replaced that academic year.